naturelessGit/iseeu/README.md

 🚀 Usage

-sh Iseeu.sh          # Start the tracker
-./kill-server.sh    # Stop tunnel and web server ./start.sh          # Menu launcher (recommended)
+sh Iseeu.sh          # Start the tracker (for Android only) bash Iseeu.sh       # Normal startup for (non-MLC only) ./kill-server.sh    # Stop tunnel and web server ./start.sh          # Menu launcher (recommended)